This post was updated on January 30, 2023

 – Of all of the oil-based stains we tested, TWP offers the best protection against mold spores that are known to grow in oil-based stains.
 This is most likely due to the oils used in TWP’s stains.
 They do not use linseed oil but rather a mixture of natural and synthetic oils.

 Ease of Application: 8

-– For an oil based stain, TWP 1500 series applied well.
+– For an oil-based stain, the TWP 1500 series applied well.
 We did notice that you need to back brush any puddles to ensure an even application.
 This is normal for most of the stains that we have tested.
-TWP 1500 Series did dry to the touch in 6 hours and we were able to put furniture back on the deck the following day.
+TWP 1500 Series did dry to the touch in 6 hours and we were able to put the furniture back on the deck the following day.

 Color Shifting (darkening) after 2 Years: 9

 – The 1500 series did not “darken” in color like other oil-based stains have been known to.
 TWP actually lightened up slightly at the 2-year mark.
 This gave the wood a more natural-looking feel.

 – TWP 1500 Series would be an easy stain to reapply.
 A normal wood deck cleaner would be used to remove some dirt and grime, prepping for another coat.